HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 #### GDB

-If you have access to the memory of a FTP service (for example) you could get the Heap and search inside of it the credentials.
+If you have access to the memory of an FTP service (for example) you could get the Heap and search inside of its credentials.

 ```bash
 gdb -p <FTP_PROCESS_PID>